-If you have employees and you might have medical waste, you need to train your people..
-Medical waste issues are not intuitive and even intelligent workers will not intuitively know how to segregate and store waste.
+If you have employees that work around medical waste, you need to train your people..
+Medical waste issues are not intuitive and even intelligent workers will not naturally know how to segregate and store waste.
 Doctors and nurses may know a lot about the human body, but they do not automatically understand waste risks and preferred handling procedures.

 The extent and content of the training must depend on the complexity of the waste management program at your facility.
 The more categories of waste you have and the more diverse your methods of generation and the more heterogeneous your waste, the more extensive your training program needs to be.

 Large facilities have specialized staffs and thus the need for training according to job function and location.
 For instance, in a hospital radiology section, all employees need to be trained on handling of radioactive waste.
 Employees in the maternity ward probably do not have to be trained for rad waste.
 It is the job of the waste manager to decide which job categories get trained in which areas.

 We recommend a general training for all employees, even those with desk jobs who do not ordinarily deal with clinical matters.
 This includes:

 This training can be part of or combined with general safety training, if you offer that, too.

 This training instructs employees about the nature of isotopes your facility has, how radioactive the materials are, including metrics for measuring radiation levels.